joshmfrankel/joshmfrankel.github.io/_posts/2019/2019-04-11-prevent-css-transitions-on-page-load-with-es6.md

 </html>
 {% endhighlight %}

-Next we write a **SCSS** rule that ensures that all elements beneath the class above have their transitions disabled.
+Next we write a **SCSS** rule (you could also just use CSS here but I preferred SCSS for cleaning the rule up a bit) that ensures that all elements beneath the class above have their transitions disabled.
 And for extra assurance drop an `!important` on them. `!important` just means that we really, really want this value to be used over other inherited rules.

 {% highlight scss %}
 // Note the * after the class name.
 This just selects everything after the initial